top of page

 Keeping At-Risk Girls in School

-The rural Maasai Mara has one of the highest drop-out rates in Kenya, and the problem is especially acute for girls.
+The Maasai Mara has one of the highest drop-out rates in Kenya, and the problem is especially acute for girls.
 Girls drop out in great numbers during their junior high and early high school years, and it coincides with getting their period.
 In fact, fewer than 10% of girls here enroll in high school, and fewer make it through.
-With no materials to manage their monthly cycle, even the most motivated student stays home 4 or 5 days a month, falls behind, and ends up quitting school.
+With no materials to manage their monthly cycle, even the most motivated student stays home 4 or 5 days a month, falls behind, and ends up quitting.
 Most of the families in the Mara live on a livestock economy and are not able to afford sanitary products, or it may not be a priority.
 When a girl drops out of school here, it can mean not only an end to her education and opportunities in life, but also FGM and early marriage to an older man.

 cc607916-7982-4d09-96e3-cda37e8f5853.jpg